 Choosing a WordPress caching plugin

 The most widely used caching plugins include WP Rocket, W3 Total Cache, WP Super Cache, WP Fastest Cache, Hummingbird and NitroPack.
 Most are either freemium or paid, and the costs can add up.
 WP Rocket, for instance, is a capable plugin, but its lifetime licence has been discontinued, meaning it now carries an ongoing annual subscription cost.
-Free alternatives like WP Super Cache tend to lack features such as CSS and JavaScript minification or lazy loading for images.
+A free plugin like WP Super Cache tends to lack features found in the premium version of others, such as minification or lazy loading for images, which advanced users often want.
+Whichever WordPress plugin you pick, caching pages is its core job.

 WP Rocket pricing page showing annual subscription tiers as of March 2025.